89luca89/distrobox/docs/usage/distrobox-create.md

 	--init/-I		use init system (like systemd) inside the container. this will make host's processes not visible from within the container.
 	--help/-h:		show this message
-	--dry-run/-d:		only print the container manager command generated --verbose/-v:		show more verbosity
+	--no-entry:             do not generate a container entry in the application list --dry-run/-d:		only print the container manager command generated --verbose/-v:		show more verbosity
 	--version/-V:		show version